Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Reconstruction may be performed using either the merged BCT calibration file, which contains intrinsics `K` and extrinsics `R` and `T`, or the DLT coefficients file, either by `DLT = P = K * [R | T]` in projection equations within reconstruction, or by converting from DLT to KRT form as described in `dlt_to_krt.m`, and then computing like we would with BCT.

 However, the toolbox currently only supports the BCT variant as that preserves the view labels/identity/integrity (i.e., the index `x` of the camera parameters `KK_x` corresponds exactly to the label of the view it belongs to, REGARDLESS of the total number of views).

-Now you are **done** with your **3d reconstruction**.
-You can try different objects for yourself for **3d reconstrcution using single camera and mirror setup**.

-> **NOTE:** We have provided the marked 2d points of different objects for 3d reconstruction in the marked points folder.
-You can use them to test out the reconstruction, or you can mark your own points and use them for reconstruction.

 ## **(OPTIONAL) Step VI: Extrinsics Verification With Epipolar Geometry**